- SD/DPH (DPH has been discontinued) Billing Policy

 Financial Degree Requirements for Masters

 In addition to meeting academic requirements, students must meet the School’s financial requirements.
 Students must pay the appropriate amount of tuition to receive a degree.
-Students in a one-year degree program are required to pay for a minimum of 42.5 credits; those in a two-year degree program must pay for a minimum of 80 credits to HSPH; and those in the 60 credit degree program must complete a minimum of 60 credits.
+Students in a one-year Master of Science or who began the MPH program prior to July 2015 are required to pay for a minimum of 42.5 credits; students beginning the MPH program in July 2015 are required to pay for a minimum of 45 credits.
+Those in a two-year degree program must pay for a minimum of 80 credits; and those in the 60 credit degree program must complete a minimum of 60 credits.

-*Please note: if a student is sponsored by an outside organization, the sponsor is required to complete the requested online sponsor form.
-To ensure correct bills are sent to a sponsor, bills are not generally sent until after the 2nd add/drop period of each term.
-Therefore, the sponsor is not required to make the payment by the initial term due date, but is required to submit the paper work to our attention.
-It is the student’s obligation to make sure that their sponsor makes payment within that term.
-Lack of payment by a sponsor in one term may jeopardize a student’s ability to register for the next term.
-If the sponsor fails to make payment, it is ultimately the student’s responsibility to pay their bill in full.
-Please visit and have the sponsor visit the sponsor bill information website.
+*Please note: if a student is sponsored by a Third Party Contract (i.e. outside organization), the third party is required to complete the requested Third Party Contract Online form.
+To ensure correct bills are sent to a third party, bills are not generally sent until after the 2nd add/drop period of each term.
+Therefore, the third party is not required to make the payment by the initial term due date, but is required to submit the online form.
+It is the student’s obligation to make sure that their third party makes payment within that term.
+Lack of payment by a third party in one term may jeopardize a student’s ability to register for the next term.
+If the third party fails to make payment, it is ultimately the student’s responsibility to pay their bill in full.

 All financial aid awarded by Harvard (scholarships and/or loans) is disbursed directly onto the student’s e-bill.
 If a student is receiving financial aid and they do not see it reflecting on their e-bill or within MyFinaid, they should contact OSFS to ensure that all forms have been received from either the student, an outside agency, or from an academic department within the School.